zehengl/django-survey/readme.md

-For a full example of a configuration file look at `example_conf.yaml` in doc, you can also generate your configuration file with the `generate_tex_configuration` command, it will create the default skeleton for every survey and question.
+For a full example of a configuration file look at `example_conf.yaml` in doc, you can also generate your configuration file with `python manage.py generatetexconf -h`, it will create the default skeleton for every survey and question.

 ## Getting started as a contributor